dbmcclain/Astronomy/README.md

     - This is somewhat puzzling...
 I expect that USNO uses only the very best calculations for their web service page.
 Yet when I provide UT1 and TT to the **GMST** function, as theoretically required, then I get the same sigma scatter, but my calculation error rises against theirs to a mean difference of 7 μsec.
 So doing things wrong produces better results.
 But both results are more than adequate for our purposes.
 ![GMST Validation](https://github.com/dbmcclain/Astronomy/assets/3160577/2b84d301-b82c-4469-abd2-185679211598)

+Since the 2000-2006 IAU Resolutions for the ICRS position framework, GMST has taken on a secondary role.
+Research doesn't even need to know the siderial time corresponding to observations.
+I do still use GMST for my own observing, and I'm sure that I'm not alone.
+But see the section below on _Accurate Precession_.

 **LMST** _&key lon epoch => ang_
 - Compute siderial time.